List of Shameless (British TV series) characters: Frank Gallagher

-In early series Frank comes across as a drunken bully, even head-butting his son Ian on one occasion.
+In the early series, Frank is portrayed as a drunken bully who even head-butts his son Ian on one occasion.
 Most of his children initially hate Frank for his drunken bullying ways.
-Lip and Ian are never scared to show their feelings towards him, and even physically attack him on a few occasions.
-However, his middle daughter Debbie shows sympathy throughout the series when her father is either in serious trouble or presumed dead, something which has happened three times to date.
-The family generally warms up towards him more as the series has progressed, mostly because he isn't bothering them hugely on a daily basis.
-However, Debbie finally grew sick of taking care of the family, and cleaning up after Frank in particular, and left to join the army after series 6.
-Frank and Liam came into serious conflict in series 7, when Liam was forced by circumstances to take over Debbie's former burden as the de facto head of the family.
-At one point, Frank head-butted Liam, and a furious Carl had to be restrained from beating Frank to a pulp.
-Frank finally softened towards Liam when Liam threatened to commit suicide.
+Lip and Ian are never scared to show their feelings towards him and physically attack him on a few occasions.
+However, his middle daughter, Debbie, shows sympathy throughout the series when her father is either in serious trouble or presumed dead, something which happens three times.
+As the series progresses, the family generally warms up to him, mostly because he isn’t bothering them hugely on a daily basis.
+However, Debbie finally grows sick of taking care of the family, cleaning up after Frank in particular, and leaves to join the army after series 6.
+In series 7, Frank and Liam come into serious conflict when Liam is forced by circumstances to take over Debbie’s former burden as the de facto head of the family.
+At one point, Frank head-butts Liam, and a furious Carl has to be restrained from beating Frank to a pulp.
+Frank finally softens towards Liam when Liam threatens to commit suicide.

 In series 7, Frank falls for a librarian named Libby Croker (Pauline McLynn).
 Libby believes Frank is a man of the arts and he encourages her to rise up against her library closing, which leads to a violent protest and her imprisonment.
 When Libby is released from prison, she tries to find him, but her upscale appearance causes various characters to warn Frank that the DSS is after him.
-Finally, they meet again, and although Libby is initially put off by his poor character and the frosty reception from Liam, she and her mother move into the Gallagher home.
-Frank and her mother soon set up a mutual loathing society, with Frank painting her bedroom a bright yellow just to keep her awake.
-However, he must also endure the endless put-downs from Libby's disabled mother, Patty (Valerie Lilley).
+Finally, they meet again, and although Libby is initially put off by his poor character and a frosty reception from Liam, she and her disabled mother, Patty (Valerie Lilley), move into the Gallagher home.
+Frank and Patty soon set up a mutual loathing society, with Frank painting her bedroom a bright yellow just to keep her awake.
+However, he must also endure her endless put-downs.
 In Series 8 Frank is kept hostage in a psychiatric hospital by former wife Monica's girlfriend, part of Monica's plan to snatch her family back from Libby and prevent the pair from getting married.
-On Frank's escape, the pair stay unmarried and he eventually loses Libby in Episode 13 after cheating on her with Letitia Powell's (Kira Martin) headmistress (Annie Wallace).
+On Frank's escape, the pair stay unmarried and he will eventually lose Libby in Episode 13 after cheating on her with Letitia Powell's (Kira Martin) headmistress (Annie Wallace).